Skip to main content

 • inserting or removing a stent (a small tube used to treat blockages)

-• remove a sample of tissue for testing in a laboratory (a biopsy) to check for problems such as bladder cancer
+• removing a sample of tissue for testing in a laboratory (a biopsy)

 Recovering from a cystoscopy

-You can usually leave hospital the same day and can return to your normal activities as soon as you feel able to.
-This may be later the same day if you had a flexible cystoscopy, or a couple of days after a rigid cystoscopy.
+You can usually return to your normal activities as soon as you feel able to.

-It's normal to have discomfort when peeing and some blood in your pee for a day or two.
+It's normal to have discomfort when peeing and some blood in your pee for a day or 2.

 Emergency action required: Go to your nearest emergency department (ED) if: